 Thousands of texts, dozens of faces, various groups, several places – each week I share and often the topic is change in some way shape or form.
-I want to be sure that when I talk about change, people don’t hear me saying “snap out of it” (and I’m never saying “man up!”)
+I want to be sure that when I talk about change, people don’t hear me saying “snap out of it” (and I’m never saying “man up,” but that’s a post for another day.)
 Change can come and I want to help change come, but it doesn’t always come like a light bulb turning on!

 There are some things that some people can just snap out of.
 Some people, some things.
 Not all people, not all things.
 And just because one person can do something, doesn’t mean that another unique individual can do the same thing or do it in the same way.
 We’re different on a molecular level and a million ways.
 And when one person’s success evolves into impatience or intolerance of another’s struggle, we’ve lost our way.
 “I did it, so you can too” can be a hopeful message, but it can also be a delivered in a way that’s counter productive if it sounds like “I did it, so why haven’t you?!”

 When addiction, depression, and anxiety are involved, I’ve often observed that impatience.
 Even when a person has a chemical imbalance or genetic predisposition, some change and growth are possible, even without medications!
 (I said some change – not necessarily a cure.)
 But I find that some people are unable to see the possibility of growth and change because they’ve been judged, scolded, and treated impatiently.
 They know longer believe that change can come.
 Professionals in my field often see ‘learned helplessness‘ as an impediment to growth and recovery.
 But if people have learned helplessness, isn’t it safe to suppose that someone or something in the environment is teaching it?